 5 Items You Need to Play Violin

 For starters, you'll want a violin!
-Check out my post on buying a violin to help you pick out the right size or decide between renting and buying.
 There are many options for beginner violins.
 After hearing and tuning many beginner violins, I’ve narrowed down the choices and selected the most affordable violins that still have great sound and are easy to tune.
 Discover my top picks for beginner violins here.

 2. Music Stand